oktayacikalin/gtk-theme-variant-switcher/README.md

 ## Requirements
 * Python 3
-* Gnome Shell or Pantheon Shell (e.g. Elementary OS)
+* Gnome Shell or Pantheon Shell (e.g. elementary OS)

 ## Installation
 Running "make install" in the root of the repository will install everything